Teikyo Lab.

 Visualization of sphingomyelin in pork loin

-"If you evaluate the safety and functionality of each tissue in this way, you can see that the whole pork does not harm your health.
-From there, you should be able to avoid dangerous parts and eat pork safely.
-Furthermore, there are various things that can be analyzed using this method, such as differences in varieties and changes in the content of sphingomyelin due to differences in diet. ”(Associate Professor Enomoto)
+"If we evaluate the safety and functionality of each tissue in this way, we can see that pork as a whole is not harmful to health.
+This means that people can avoid the risky parts and eat pork safely.
+Furthermore, this method can be used to analyze a wide range of things, such as differences between breeds and changes in sphingomyelin content due to differences in feed," says Associate Professor Enomoto.

 Elucidation of component deterioration at the molecular level